Off-Piste/Trolley.io/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the swift example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements